DHT blocking shampoos are being touted as a solution for male pattern baldness, a confidence-knocking condition that affects millions of men.

 Oral DHT blockers like Finasteride also have side effects.
 Because these are systemic drugs that affect your whole body, these problems can be more serious than those for topical DHT blocking shampoos.

 These issues affect less than 4% of users .
 But if you experience any of these side effects, talk to a hair loss clinic.
-They may be able to offer an alternative solution with fewer adverse effects.
+They may be able to offer an alternative hair loss medication or solution that contain fewer adverse side effects.

-Here are some popular shampoo ingredients proven to be effective in treating hair loss.
+Some popular shampoo ingredients proven to be effective in treating hair loss include the following:

 Saw palmetto is a plant that has been used in traditional medicine for many years.
 It can reduce the activity of 5-alpha-reductase, which reduces levels of DHT.